 22. Turtle Tail Beach With A Lazy Charcuterie Picnic

 And last but not least, we leave you with a trip to one of our favorite beaches in Providenciales.
 Turtle Tail Beach, or as we like to call it, “Secret Beach” (shhhh, don't tell anyone), is located on the south side of The Island and about a 20 minute drive from Grace Bay.
-There are zero amenities so you will need to bring your chairs, umbrella, table or any other beach items you enjoy with you.
+There are zero amenities so you will need to bring your beach day must haves with you.

 Now for the picnic.
 What is a lazy charcuterie picnic you may ask?
 It's when you want all the flavors of a proper charcuterie board but can't be bothered to do any of the beautiful arranging or fussing!
 Again, stop in at Graceway Gourment or Graceway IGA and pick up some crackers, meat slices, cheese slices, grapes and a small Brie.
 Head to either of the Turtle Tail Beach options we've spoken about in other articles.